flutter/website/src/content/cookbook/architecture/command.md

 View models can use commands to handle interaction and run actions.
-As well, they can be used to display different UI states, like loading indicators when an action is running is, or an error dialog when an action failed.
+As well, they can be used to display different UI states, like loading indicators when an action is running, or an error dialog when an action failed.

 View models can become very complex